European Union–Ukraine Association Agreement

 Titles III, V, VI and VII, and the related Annexes and Protocols of the Agreement have been provisionally applied since 1 November 2014, while Title IV has been applied from 1 January 2016, as far as the provisions concern EU competences.
 Provisions formally came into force on 1 September 2017 following ratification of the Agreement by all signatories.

 Background

 Ukraine

 Beginning in the late 18th century most of Ukraine was first part of the Russian Empire.
 Afterwards, Western Ukraine was part of the Austro-Hungarian Empire and then passed to the Second Polish Republic until the 1939 Soviet invasion of Poland.
-Ukraine then joined the Soviet Union (both the Russian SSR and the Ukrainian SSR united into the Soviet Union from 1922) until Ukraine declared independence from the Soviet Union on 24 August 1991.
+Ukraine then joined the Soviet Union (both the Russian SFSR and the Ukrainian SSR united into the Soviet Union from 1922) until Ukraine declared independence from the Soviet Union on 24 August 1991.
 Independent Ukraine (since 1991) originally maintained strong ties with Russia, and as such Ukraine's economy became integrated with the Russian economy.

 Before signing the treaty, about a third of Ukraine's foreign trade was with the European Union (EU); another third was with Russia.